awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-hierarchies.md

    An error occurred (ParameterPatternMismatchException) when calling the PutParameter operation: Parameter value, cannot be validated against allowedPattern: \d{1,4}
    ```

-1. Run the following command to create a `SecureString` parameter that uses an AWS\-managed customer master key \(CMK\)\.
+1. Run the following command to create a `SecureString` parameter that uses an AWS managed key\.
 The allowed pattern in this example means the user can specify any character, and the value must be between 8 and 20 characters\.

 ------
 #### [ Linux ]